 OET is recognised by the Educational Commission for Foreign Medical Graduates|Foundation for Advancement of International Medical Education and Research (ECFMG®|FAIMER®), the Oregon State Board of Nursing and the Florida Board of Nursing.
 Below are the minimum required grades set by the ECFMG and each nursing board:

-- ECFMG: Grade Bs (350) on each of the four sub-tests of OET Medicine
+- ECFMG: Grade Bs (350) on each of the four sub-tests of OET Medicine, achieved in a single test sitting

 - Oregon: Grade Bs (350) on each of the four sub-tests of OET Nursing